- Violation of the Rules of Conduct as outlined may result in disqualification from the competition.

 Support and Contact Information

-Please include as much detail as possible including the specific challenge title, challenge Support Code (found in the lower-right corner of the challenge pane), any system element(s) involved, and any error messages you may have received.
+Please add as much detail as possible including screen shots, challenge Support Code (found in the lower-right corner of the challenge pane), any system element(s) involved, and any error messages you may have received.

 Hours of Operation